The simple truth is, you are what you eat. The food a growing child eats directly impacts their behaviour and physical and psychological profile.

-If you have identified signs that your child may have other nutritional deficiencies, it’s best to get them checked out by a professional.
+If you have identified signs that your child may have other nutritional imbalances, it’s best to get them checked out by a professional.

-If treated, nutritional deficiency doesn’t have any lasting effects and can improve behavioural problems related to their nutritional profile.
+If treated, nutritional imbalance doesn’t have any lasting effects and can improve behavioural problems related to their nutritional profile.

 UNICEF, Poor diets damaging children’s health, warns UNICEF, 2019.

 B Lozoff et al, Long-lasting neural and behavioural effects of iron deficiency in infancy, 2006.